-We want your input on topics for our 2022 Long-term Insights Briefing, which will cover trends, risks and opportunities facing our Public Service.
+Thank you for your input on topics for our 2022 Long-term Insights Briefing, which will cover trends, risks and opportunities facing our Public Service.
+Submissions are now closed.
+This page will be updated soon with the results of the consultation.

 As a Public Service department, Te Kawa Mataaho Public Service Commission is preparing a Long-term Insights Briefing on the trends, risks and opportunities facing our Public Service.
 To help build informed discussion and set the context for the development of our Briefing, this page provides some background information on the role of Te Kawa Mataaho, future trends, and how we see them impacting on the Public Service.